‘Kidnapped’: Family at center of Bundy-led protests sues St. Luke’s, police, Idaho agency

 “I owe St. Luke’s nothing,” Bundy told the Idaho Statesman following the jury verdict.
 He eventually lost his house in Emmett, and he and his family fled the state.

-Bundy and Rodriguez, as well as St. Luke’s, did not immediately respond to requests for comment on the family’s lawsuit.
+Bundy and Rodriguez did not immediately respond to requests for comment on the family’s lawsuit.

+None of the defendants have been served with the suit yet, according to Christine Myron, a spokesperson for St. Luke’s.
+She provided a statement for the health system:

+“It is important to note that the legal and factual claims made by Mr. Rodriguez and the other plaintiffs in this new suit are inconsistent with the outcome of the Idaho lawsuit St. Luke’s brought against Mr. Rodriguez, Ammon Bundy, and others.
+The court in that case has already found Mr. Rodriguez, Mr. Bundy, and others liable for their false claims and campaign of harassment against St. Luke’s and its physicians and staff.
+The factual and legal issues in this new pro-se case have already been decided against the plaintiffs.”

 What happened in the child welfare case?